 Wondering if there’s any Halloween candy that can fit on a plant-based diet?
-You’re in luck!
+You’re lucky!
 Here are some options that can meet the requirements of being free of animal products and tasting delicious, sure to make Halloween as enjoyable as it’s always been.

 First, a confession: With children under five, most of their Halloween loot is probably going to be enjoyed by us after a few rounds of trick-or-treating.
 It’s just one of those perks of parenting small children.
 Anybody else?